liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 ```
 version: "default"
-panx_export : False
-bandage : True
+bandage : True # whether to plot Bandage plot
-snp_threshold : "25"
+snp_threshold : "25" # threshold of SNP differences wrt input/{gene}.fa in instance of focal gene in contig in order to include
-region_upstream : "5000"
+region_upstream : "5000" # upstream bases flanking gene (shorter discarded)
-region_downstream : "5000"
+region_downstream : "5000" # downstream bases flanking gene (shorter discarded)
+panx_export : False # whether to export panX visualisation (block alignments)
-pangraph_polish : False
+pangraph_polish : False # whether to polish the pangraph alignments (recommended with panx_export)
-pangraph_aligner : "minimap2"
+pangraph_aligner : "minimap2" # aligner for pangraph. alternative: mmseqs (much slower but more accurate)
-pangraph_minblocklength : "100"
+pangraph_minblocklength : "100" # minimum blocklength of pangraph
-pangraph_edgeminlength : "0"
+pangraph_edgeminlength : "0" # minimum edge length to include in bandage plot
-DB: ["CARD"] # Can include "NCBI" if desired, but very similar results
+DB: ["CARD"] # could be NCBI (AMRFinderPlus, but currently not include
-include_gff: False
+include_gff: False # whether a gff is included for linear blocks plot
 ```

 ### Optional: providing GFF files

 The pipeline runs without annotation files by default, because pangraph uses only sequence similarity and no annotation information.
-However, it can be useful and interesting to see how the pangraph blocks correspond to the annotation information.
-Only `CDS` features will be used.
+However, it can be useful and interesting to see how the pangraph blocks correspond to the annotation information for the final plot of linear blocks.
+Only `CDS` features are used.

 If you have your own annotation files then they should be provided as a single gff.

 If you want to use NCBI annotation files, then you can get them with e.g. `ncbi-acc-download -F gff3 {accession}`.
-These can then be combined into a single gff (`cat *.gff > all.gff`; no need to strip out the headers etc., the pipeline can take care of it).
+These can then be combined into a single gff (`cat *.gff > all.gff`; no need to strip out the headers etc., the pipeline just ignores all of that).

-If you want gff annotations on top of the linear blocks, change `include_gff` to `True` in the config file and put a gff in `input/gffs/{gene}_annotations.gff`.
+If you want gff annotations on top of the linear blocks, set `include_gff: True` and put your combined gff in `input/gffs/{gene}_annotations.gff`.

+WARNING: a large GFF (particularly where you have whole chromosomes) will take a long time to process for this final plot.

+### Parameters

 ## Outputs

-All outputs are put into
+All outputs are put into the `output` folder.
+Outputs to do with extracting the variation in the focal gene are put in `output/gene_variants`.
+All other outputs for the pangraph part of the pipeline are in `output/pangraph/{gene}`.

+Gene variant outputs:

+`output/gene_variants/sequence_assignments/{gene}.csv` - for each sequence with a hit to the focal gene, the name of the variant (based on amino acid sequence) if a named variant exists in CARD.
+Otherwise 'unnamed' (if valid variant, but not named) or 'truncated' (if premature stop codon).

+Pangraph outputs in `output/pangraph/{gene}`:
+* `{gene}_pangraph.json` - pangraph of the flanking regions in all sequences
+* `mcr-1.1_pangraph.gfa` - gfa of pangraph.
+Can be inspected in Bandage
+* `mcr-1.1_pangraph.json.blocks.csv` - csv of block start/end positions in each sequence with colours assigned to show homology
+* `mcr-1.1.output_dists.csv` - breakpoint distances upstream/downstream between every pair of sequences
+* `positional_entropies.txt` - block positional entropy at each position

+Plots are outputted in `output/pangraph/{gene}/plots`:
+* `NJ_tree_central_gene.pdf` - NJ tree of the focal gene
+* `{gene}_pangraph.bandage_plot.png` - Bandage plot of pangraph
+* `linear_blocks.pdf` - linear representation of pangraph
+* `{gene}_breakpoint_distances-...pdf` - empirical cumulative distribution function of pairwise breakpoint distances, either between `all`, `compare-to-focal-gene` (only comparisons involving focal gene), `compare-to-most-common` (only comparisons involving most common gene variant).
+* `{gene}_linear_blocks.html` - interactive html of linear representation of pangraph (also `{gene}_linear_blocks_deduplicated.html` showing only unique patterns of blocks, with number of sequences having that pattern)
+* `{gene}_ecdf.html` - interative html of all pairwise breakpoint distances

 ## Beta-lactamase gene data